Post-OCR Paragraph Recognition by Graph Convolutional Networks: Experiments

 the single-line paragraph will have IoU threshold 0.5, the 5-line one will have IoU threshold 0.833, and both cases in Fig. \ref{fig:10} can be more reasonably scored.

-Both PubLayNet~\cite{DBLP:conf/icdar/ZhongTJ19} and our web synthetic set have line level ground truth to support this metric.
+Both PubLayNet~\cite{DBLP:conf/icdar/ZhongTJ19} and our web synthetic dataset have line level ground truth to support this F1$_{var}$ metric.
 For the human annotated set without line annotations, we fall back to a fixed IoU threshold of 0.5.